Step 3: Prepping the Workspace (For Account Managers)

 Each team follows unique processes – so does yours!
 Wrike has a set of powerful features to help you organize work processes that fit your team’s work style and needs.

 Set up custom workflows to map your processes.
-Your account has one default workflow that includes five statuses: New, In Progress, Completed, Deferred, and Cancelled.
+Your account has one default workflow that includes five statuses: New, In Progress, Completed, Deferred, and Canceled.
 You can set up additional workflows to better track what stage the work is in.
 Learn best practices.

 Add user groups for enhanced communication and data sharing.
 Instead of sharing data or @mentioning one person at a time, use user groups to quickly share information with groups of people, and make group announcements.